University of Health Sciences and Pharmacy in St. Louis

 The Verdict: The Investment Pays Off

-University of Health Sciences and Pharmacy in St. Louis delivers above-average financial returns for its graduates.
-At a net cost of $31,817 per year ($127,268 over four years), graduates earn a median of $137,047 ten years after enrollment.
-That puts the payback period at roughly 2.6 years - a solid return on the investment.
+For most students, University of Health Sciences and Pharmacy in St. Louis pays off.
+You'd pay about $31,817 a year after aid ($127,268 over four years), and the typical graduate earns $137,047 ten years after enrollment.
+That puts the payback - the time it takes for the earnings bump to cover what you spent - at roughly 2.6 years, a solid return.

-Median debt of $17,755 is very manageable against $137,047 in annual earnings - well within the financial advisor rule of thumb that total debt should not exceed first-year salary.
+On debt, you can breathe a little easier here.
+A median $17,755 owed against $137,047 in annual earnings is very manageable - comfortably inside the advisor rule of thumb that total debt should not exceed first-year salary.

 Rankings & Links